School-of-Solana/program-ke7haav/PROJECT_DESCRIPTION.md

 ### How to Use the dApp

 1. **Connect Wallet**
-   - Click the "Select Wallet" button in the top right
+   - Click the "Select Wallet" button
    - Choose Phantom, Solflare, or another supported Solana wallet
    - Approve the connection request